logo

 Manipulating microorganisms to increase soil organic carbon (SOC) in croplands remains a challenge.
-This study evaluated microbial community properties (diversity and network complexity), microbial carbon pools (biomass and necromass carbon), and SOC in 468 cropland soils across northeast China.
-Results showed that microbial necromass carbon, community properties, and biomass carbon were correlated with SOC.
-Microbial biomass carbon and diversity were more important for maize SOC prediction, while network complexity was more important for rice.
-Models including both microbial community and carbon pools performed best, suggesting that management practices improving these parameters may increase cropland SOC levels.
+Soil microbes are important drivers of SOC sequestration, especially via their necromass accumulation.
+However, microbial parameters are rarely used to predict cropland SOC stocks, possibly due to uncertainties regarding the relationships between microbial carbon pools, community properties and SOC.
+Herein we evaluated the microbial community properties (diversity and network complexity), microbial carbon pools (biomass and necromass carbon) and SOC in 468 cropland soils across northeast China.
+We found that not only microbial necromass carbon but also microbial community properties (diversity and network complexity) and biomass carbon were correlated with SOC.
+Microbial biomass carbon and diversity played more important role in predicting SOC for maize, while microbial network complexity was more important for rice.
+Models to predict SOC performed better when the microbial community and microbial carbon pools were included simultaneously.
+Taken together our results suggest that microbial carbon pools and community properties influence SOC accumulation in croplands, and management practices that improve these microbial parameters may increase cropland SOC levels.

 Publisher